-This post on Sacred Marriage: Falling Forward was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Sacred Marriage: Falling Forward was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Hey everybody!
 Welcome back to our series on “Sacred Marriage” by Gary Thomas.
 Last week we talked about embracing difficulties in marriage.
 This week builds off of that, as we discuss Chapter 10 titled “Falling Forward: Marriage Teaches Us to Forgive”.
 As we have noted in previous posts, conflict and challenges are part of any marriage and are bound to happen no matter how healthy a relationship is.
 This week we will be talking about the goal we want to have when obstacles do arise.